For any questions about the Professional Experience, please contact the Educational Services Coordinator at firstname.lastname@example.org

 - Organizations wishing to set up a Professional Experience project with a student may submit a Project Proposal Form (see below) to us.
 Approved projects are posted to students on the iSchool News Blog, under the category Professional Experience.
 Check the brief project descriptions; if one interests you, contact the Student Services Coordinator for the full proposal.
 You then apply by sending a resume and cover letter to the Student Services Coordinator, who will contact the project hosts.

 - Students may initiate a project by approaching organizations about possible projects suitable for the course and their experience.
 A resume MUST be included in this process.
 Once a project idea is agreed upon between student and organization, a Project Proposal Form should be completed by the Supervisor and submitted to the School for approval, via the Student Services Coordinator.

 - In either case, once a project has been approved, the student will work with the host to develop a project plan.
-Both the project plan and resume are to be sent to the Student Services Coordinator, who will register the student in the course.
+Both the project plan and resume are to be sent to the Educational Services Coordinator, who will register the student in the course.

-The Student Services Coordinator will register the students in the course once the project has been approved by the School and a project plan has been submitted and approved.
+The Educational Services Coordinator will register the students in the course once the project has been approved by the School and a project plan has been submitted and approved.
 The student is responsible for determining a project plan with the project supervisor.

 - Professional Experience Project Proposal Form

 - Supervisor’s Interim Report Form

 - Student Risk Insurance Form